 Members of the military who have been accused of a crime have a constitutional right to a trial uninfluenced by unfair and prejudicial pretrial publicity.
 Due to recent trends, this right has become increasingly jeopardized by media attention and public opinion.
 A current example of this phenomenon is illustrated by the pervasive media coverage of the case involving Sergeant Bowe Bergdahl, as the matter has been reported with a level of intensity that could lead to negative speculation, misinformation, and prejudice.
 Military law lawyer Philip D. Cave defends service members facing charges throughout the U.S. and in military bases around the world.
 As an experienced court-martial attorney, he has the poise required to handle a highly publicized case and mitigate any adverse exposure that may affect his client’s right to a fair trial.Rights of Defendants Regarding Pre-Trial Publicity

-Although adverse pretrial publicity may not necessarily result in an unfair trial, pretrial publicity may be deemed unfair if the defendant can establish that there was either presumed prejudice or actual prejudice.
+Although adverse pretrial publicity may not necessarily result in an unfair trial, pretrial publicity may be unfair if they can show that there was prejudice from the media attention which caused the members to deviate from their oath.
 U.S. v.
-Parker.
-Presumed prejudice requires pretrial publicity that is prejudicial and inflammatory, and has saturated the community.
-Actual prejudice exists when members of the court-martial panel have such fixed opinions that they cannot impartially judge the guilt of the defendant.
+Parker, was one such case.
+"Actual prejudice exists when members of the court-martial panel have such fixed opinions that they cannot impartially judge the guilt of the defendant.